-- The credit is applied to taxes owed in the amount of 26% (in year 2020) of the net cost of the solar installation.
+- The credit is applied to taxes owed in the amount of 26% (in the year 2020) of the solar installation’s net cost.

-- Installation costs include the system, labor, fees, batteries, taxes, and certain remediation costs to enable installation of the system (e.g., main electrical panel upgrade, roof repairs, or cool roof installation).
+- Installation costs include the system, labor, fees, batteries, taxes, and certain remediation costs to install the system (e.g., main electrical panel upgrade, roof repairs, or cool roof installation).

-- Any incentives (e.g., utility, state, or other) need to be deducted to arrive at the net cost.
+- Any incentives (utility, state, or other) need to be deducted to arrive at the net cost.

-- This is a credit – not a deduction; therefore, it is worth dollar for dollar.
+- ITC is a credit and not a deduction.
+Therefore, it is worth dollar for dollar.

-- The credit is not considered income, so you do no owe tax on it.
+- The credit is not considered income, so you do not owe tax on it.

-- You need to owe at least the same amount of tax to take advantage of it, and you can carry it over to subsequent years.
+- You need to owe at least the same amount of tax to take advantage of ITC.
+You can carry it over to subsequent years.

 - There is no limit to the credit.

-The information above is general guidance, not tax advice.
+The information above is general guidance and not tax advice.

-Please consult a tax professional about how the ITC might apply to you specific situation.
+For this reason, please consult a tax professional about how the ITC might apply to your specific situation.